-Our compensation strategy objectives relative to our Chief Executive Officer and Chief Financial Officer resulted from their willingness to forgo base salaries and incentive cash compensation in exchange for greater equity compensation in the form of stock options.
+Our compensation strategy objectives relative to our Chief Executive Officer and Chief Financial Officer resulted from their willingness to forgo base salaries and incentive cash compensation.
 In evaluating the compensation flexibility afforded by these executives, the Compensation Committee, in consultation with the independent compensation consultant, proposed, and the Board approved, compensation packages comprised of equity and the opportunity to participate in standard employee benefits with the intention of providing market level compensation and closely aligning the compensation of these executives to the value generated for stockholders.
 The structures negotiated and proposed by the Compensation Committee represent one year arrangements that will be assessed and revisited annually.
 The Board has the authority to approve changes to the compensation of the Chief Executive Officer and Chief Financial Officer at any time.